sguox002/leetcode/leetcode-all.md

 - dfs for all paths
 - dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.
+<<-200	Number of Islands    		47.9%	Medium	->>
+<<-212	Word Search II    		35.9%	Hard
+given a board with char, and a list of dictionary words. find all the words in the board.
+(4 direction connected).
+- build the trie using the list of words
+- dfs on the board and find in the trie.
+->>
+<<-79	Word Search    		36.2%	Medium
+given a board and a string, check if the string exist in board plain dfs.
+->>

 <<-302	Smallest Rectangle Enclosing Black Pixels    		52.1%	Hard
 given a binary grid, 0 white, 1 black.